 4 Credit Hours

-(Prereq. – ENG102, PLG102) This course is designed to provide an introduction into the basic principals in the study and practice of legal research and writing.
+(Prereq. – ENG102) This course is designed to provide an introduction into the basic principals in the study and practice of legal research and writing.
 Students will learn the methods and tools necessary to conduct legal research and analysis and how to write legal documents.
-Students will take the Paralegal Certification exam offered through Lexis+® Certification Program as part of this course.
+Students will take the Lexis+® Paralegal Certification exam as part of this course.

 PLG214 Family Law